 Survey Topic Research

 For our zombie preparedness survey, we’ll need to make sure we understand a possible zombie apocalypse in order to write insightful questions that help us achieve our survey objective.

 There are books and papers on zombies, zombie documentaries, and zombie websites.
 As with most topics, the issue isn’t finding information, it’s choosing the right information to believe.

 Think back to your academic days.
 If you wouldn’t have used a source for an academic paper, you probably don’t want to use it for your survey research.
-Remember, not all information is trustworthy (especially on the internet), and some has inherent bias.
+Remember, not all information is trustworthy (especially on the internet), and some has an inherent bias.

 Consulting a Subject Matter Expert

 Once you feel confident that you’ve reached a good level of understanding with your survey subject, you may want to take the extra step of consulting an expert in the field.